SET SOME GOALS!

 Keep your old goals handy and refer back to them periodically to ensure you are still on track with them.
 I recommend setting a calendar notification as a reminder to do a check.

 Need help?
 Setting quality goals is challenging and staying motivated is even harder.
 Sometimes a little direction is all you need.
-Check out my consulting services for package info.
-You can also subscribe to my mailing list for monthly motivation.
+Check out my coaching services for package info.
+You can also subscribe to my mailing list for bi-monthly motivation.

 Y O U G O T T H I S !